These TBI occupational therapy activities will help improve your independence after brain injury.

 Not all TBI occupational therapy activities have to feel like work.

 If you want to improve your fine motor skills, one of the best ways to do that is to play games!
+When you join your mind and body in an activity, it decreases the overall internal stress and activates healing.

 5. Finger Curl